kwaldenphd/python-jupyter-notebooks/README.md

 <blockquote>Q8: Compare your experience working in Spyder to your experience working in Replit (or another Python IDE).
 What seems appealing about each?
 What seems challenging?
 Based on this experience, what is your preference, or are there situations in which you'd prefer one over the other?</blockquote>

-# Python and Jupyter Notebooks
+# Python & Jupyter Notebooks

 "The Jupyter Notebook is a web-based interactive computing platform that allows users to author data- and code-driven narratives that combine live code, equations, narrative text, visualizations, interactive dashboards and other media."
 (Project Jupyter, [Jupyter Notebook](http://cameronoelsen.github.io/jupytersite/))

 COLAB GENERAL SCREENSHOT

-Navigate to https://colab.research.google.com/drive/1vyAHwOf76_byT1CY8ofFwBg67h3Sljuh?usp=sharing#scrollTo=Thlyy-KwFmdR in a web browser.
+Navigate to [the following link](https://colab.research.google.com/drive/1vyAHwOf76_byT1CY8ofFwBg67h3Sljuh?usp=sharing#scrollTo=Thlyy-KwFmdR) in a web browser.
 You're looking at a Jupyter Notebook in the Google Colaboratory cloud-based IDE.
-And the content in this notebook may be familiar- it's the instructional materials from our lab on functions.
+And the content in this notebook may be familiar- it's the instructional materials from one of our previous labs.

 TABLE OF CONTENTS SCREENSHOT